The Jungle Book (franchise)

-The Jungle Book is a Disney media franchise that commenced in 1967 with the theatrical release of The Jungle Book.
+The Jungle Book is a Disney media franchise that commenced with the theatrical release of the 1967 feature film.
 It is based on Rudyard Kipling's works of the same name.
 The franchise includes a 2003 sequel to the animated film and three live-action films produced by Walt Disney Pictures.

 Animated films

 The Jungle Book

 The Jungle Book is a 1967 animated musical comedy film produced by Walt Disney Productions.
-Inspired by Rudyard Kipling's classic 1894 book of the same name, it is the 19th Disney animated feature film.
-Directed by Wolfgang Reitherman, it was the last film to be produced by Walt Disney, who died during its production.
+Inspired by Rudyard Kipling's classic 1894 The Jungle Book, it was directed by Wolfgang Reitherman.
+It was the last film to be produced by Walt Disney, who died during its production.

 In this animated musical film adaptation of Rudyard Kipling's stories, Mowgli, an abandoned child raised by wolves, has his peaceful existence threatened by the return of the man-eating tiger Shere Khan.
-Facing certain death, Mowgli must overcome his reluctance to leave his wolf family and return to the "man village."
-But he is not alone on his quest: Aided by Bagheera the wise panther, and later by the carefree bear Baloo, he braves the jungle's many perils.
+Facing certain death, Mowgli must overcome his reluctance to leave his wolf family and return to the "man village", but he is not alone on his quest: aided by Bagheera the wise panther, and later by the carefree bear Baloo, he braves the jungle's many perils.

 The Jungle Book 2

 The Jungle Book 2 is a 2003 animated adventure musical comedy film produced by DisneyToon Studios.
-The theatrical version of the film was released in France on February 5, 2003, and released in the United States on February 14, 2003.
+The theatrical version of the film was released in France on February 5, 2003, and released in the United States on February 14.
 Also inspired by Rudyard Kipling's classic children's books, the film is a sequel to the 1967 animated musical film The Jungle Book, and stars Haley Joel Osment as the voice of Mowgli and John Goodman as the voice of Baloo.

 Wild child Mowgli has grown fidgety with his life in the "man village", so he sneaks back to the jungle to be with his animal friends, like the beloved bear Baloo.
-Mowgli's disappearance, however, worries his family, so his girlfriend, Shanti, along with his adopted younger brother, Ranjan, journeys into the jungle to find him.
+Mowgli's disappearance, however, worries the villagers who raise him, so his friends, Shanti and Ranjan, journeys into the jungle to find him.
 But all is not well there.
 Mowgli's old foe, the fierce tiger Shere Khan, is out to get revenge on him, being more determined to kill him than ever.